 Walt Disney World Expansion Context

-Schott arrives while Walt Disney World is building new lands and attractions at Magic Kingdom, Disney's Hollywood Studios, and Disney's Animal Kingdom.
+Schott steps in while Walt Disney World is building new lands and attractions at Magic Kingdom, Disney's Hollywood Studios, and Disney's Animal Kingdom.

-The August 3 start also puts him in place before the resort's Halloween and holiday event run, a busy stretch for ticketed events, hotel operations, transportation, and construction timing.
+His first months in the role will cover the resort's Halloween and holiday event run, a busy stretch for ticketed events, hotel operations, transportation, and construction timing.

 Sources: Disney Experiences Joe Schott profile and The Walt Disney Company May 18 leadership announcement.